cavingayle/cavingayle/README.md

-I'm a passionate Full Stack Web Developer based in New York with an affinity for creation regardless of the medium!
+I'm a passionate Full Stack Web Developer based in New York with a passion for design and problem solving.

 ### What I'm focusing on 👨‍💻